Arches National Park in Moab will leave you speechless. Their fins, balanced rocks and various designs are just beautiful to see.

 There is even a natural seating area to just stare in astonishment!

-While driving through the park, the weather went from a beautiful balmy day to HAIL - luckily, we had our helmets on - sounded pretty funny on our heads - laughing away!!
+While driving through the park on our Scooter, the weather went from a beautiful balmy day to HAIL - luckily, we had our helmets on - sounded pretty funny on our heads - laughing away!!

 This National Park is absolutely a must see in your lifetime.
 Our pictures here are just a teaser - certainly not fulfilling enough to say you've "been there"!

 Once you've been here, the next best visit would be to Natural Bridges National Park.
-Take a look at our link to see an amazing natural bridge - carved by nature - and still standing!
+Take a look at our link to see an amazing natural bridge - carved by nature, below ground level and still standing!

 Here's a great PDF Map of the National Park area to look over, at your leisure!